AKhai47/AKhai47/README.md

 ##  Let’s Connect

-I'm open to internships, collaborations, and new ideas.
 If you're building in cybersecurity, AI, or blockchain, I’d love to chat.

 Email: anthonykhaimovcyb@gmail.com